xloxn69/ForgeRateLimit/README.md

 **Returns:** Number (page number, or 0 if not found)

 #### `$advancedSearchPages[id;variable;code;per?]`
-Runs your snippet against each page-store entry (bound to your variable) and returns those entries where it returns true.
+Filters entries via a ForgeScript code snippet that must return true.
+Each entry is bound to your specified variable.

 **Parameters:**
 - `id` (String) - Store identifier
-- `variable` (String) - The variable to load the entry value to
+- `variable` (String) - Variable name to bind each entry to (accessible as `$env[variable]`)
-- `code` (String) - The code to execute for every entry
+- `code` (String) - ForgeScript code to execute against each entry
 - `per` (Number, optional) - Items per page (unused, for compatibility)

 **Returns:** String (filtered entries joined by store's separator)